Introduction

 - The 8255 I/O ports are divided into 2 sections.
 Group A(GA) and Group B(GB).

-- Group A consist of port A and port C upper.
+- Group A consists of port A and port C upper.

-- Group B consist of port B and port C lower.
+- Group B consists of port B and port C lower.

 - Each group is programmed through software.

-- The GA and GB control block receives commands from R/W control logic to accept bit pattern from CPU.
+- The GA and GB control block receives commands from R/W control logic to accept bit patterns from the CPU.

 - GA control will control GA ports and GB control will control GB ports.

-- The bit pattern given by CPU consist of information:
+- The bit pattern given by the CPU consists of the following information:

 - To control the operation of GA and GB